cspiregaming/documents/bylaws.md

 1. **Eligibility Criteria**:
    - Only active members of the C Spire Gaming Club are eligible for nomination.
    - Active members are defined as those who have participated in at least 50% of the club's activities in the last 6 months and who are C Spire employees.
-   - Members may not nominate themselves but must be nominated by another active member.

 2. **Exclusion Criteria**:
-   - Members who have held the Officer position for four consecutive terms are ineligible for nomination in the subsequent term.
    - Members under disciplinary action are not eligible for nomination.

 ---

-**Article IV: Annual Nomination Period**
+**Article IV: Annual Interest Survey Period**

-1. **Nomination Period**:
+1. **Interest Survey Period**:
-   - The nomination period shall open on the first Monday of October each year and remain open for two weeks.
+   - The survey period shall open on the first Monday of October each year and remain open for one month.
-   - Members may submit nominations to the club’s Secretary via email or designated digital platform.
+   - Members may submit their interest to the club’s Secretary via email or designated digital platform.

 2. **Notification of Nomination Period**:
-   - Administrators (defined in Article VIII) shall notify all members of the upcoming nomination period at least two weeks prior to its commencement.
+   - Administrators (defined in Article VIII) shall notify all members of the upcoming survey period at or prior to its commencement.

 3. **Acceptance of Nominations**:
-   - Nominees will be contacted by their C Spire email and must accept or decline their nomination within three days of being notified.
+   - Nominees will be contacted by their C Spire email and must accept or decline their appointment within three days of being notified.

 ---

 **Article V: Voting Process**

-1. **Election Date**:
+1. **Confirmation Vote Date**:
-   - Elections will be held on the first Monday of November each year, following the close of the nomination period.
+   - A confirmation vote will be held on the first Monday of November each year, following the close of the survey period.
-   - Elections will be conducted via an anonymous digital voting platform to ensure confidentiality.
+   - A confirmation vote will be conducted during a special Officer meeting.

 2. **Voting Eligibility**:
-   - All active members are eligible to vote in the election.
+   - All active Officers are eligible to vote in the election.
-   - Each member is entitled to one vote.
+   - Each Officer is entitled to one vote.

 3. **Majority Requirement**:
-   - A candidate must receive a simple majority of votes to be elected as the Officer.
+   - A candidate must receive a simple majority of votes to be elected as an Officer.
-   - In the event of a tie, a runoff election will be held one week after the initial election.

 ---

 **Article VI: Leadership Term**

 1. **Term Duration**:
-   - The Officer position is held for a one-year term, beginning on January 1st and ending on December 31st.
+   - The Officer position is held at-will as long as the Officer remains eligible.

 2. **Term Limits**:
-   - No member may serve as the Officer for more than four consecutive terms.
+   - The Officer position is not term-limited.

 ---

 **Article VII: Exit Criteria and Process**

 1. **Voluntary Exit**:
-   - The Officer may voluntarily resign from their position by providing written notice to the club members at least one month prior to their intended departure.
+   - The Officer may voluntarily resign from their position by providing written or verbal notice to the club members at least one month prior to their intended departure.
-   - An interim Officer may be appointed by the club members to serve until the next scheduled election.

 2. **Involuntary Removal**:
    - The Officer may be removed from their position if they fail to meet their responsibilities or violate club policies.